cesarsotovalero/cesarsotovalero.github.io/_posts/2020-1-6-deploying-to-maven-central.md

     </build>
     ```

- 8. Add GPG signed components:
+ 8. Add GPG signed components using the `maven-gpg-plugin`:

      ```xml
     <build>